AbdelRahmanRahal/staticvar/README.md

 ```
 <br>

-Next, declare the name of the static variable with its value and type as the arguments:
+Next, declare the name of the static variable with its value and type as the arguments as follows:

 ```python
 # Syntax: VARIABLE_NAME = Static(VALUE, "TYPE")